My Shoes (The Conclusion)

 A Short Story

 The next day, Clyde woke to an unimaginable reality.
 He found himself in an alley, in a makeshift cardboard structure, and wearing old dirty clothing.
-As he was trying to figure out if he was dreaming, he glanced at his feet, which displayed a brand new pair of white sneakers.
+As he was trying to figure out if he was dreaming, he glanced at his feet, which displayed a brand new pair of familiar looking white sneakers.
 He rose to his feet and looked around.
 There were other structures similar to the one he was just in, but they were so far away from his.
 He walked toward the said structures, hoping to find out how he arrived at his present location when the night before, he had fallen asleep in his comfortable bed, in his magnificent mansion.

 “Hello, is anyone else up?”